 She was as fast as lightning and had been dubbed “Wind Spirit” by the town.
 Catching her would be like trying to catch a fast-moving storm.
 Men came from far and wide.
 Many of them tried and many of them failed but not everybody gave up so easily.

 One day a stranger rode into town.
-He was a self-assured cowboy who introduced himself as Jesse.
+He was a self-assured cowboy who introduced himself as Wade.
 Word had it, he was from the hills of North Carolina and had made his way out west in search of Wind Spirit.
 Tales of her had traveled all the way to the East coast.

 He had never encountered a horse like her before.
 Sometimes, it was as if Wind Spirit was playing with him.
 She would let him get close and just as he was about to dismount his horse, she would bolt as quickly as a speeding bullet.

-After months and months of trying, it became clear to Jesse that he had met his match.
+After months and months of trying, it became clear to Wade that he had met his match.
 There were going to be no bragging rights and his reputation was going to suffer but for some reason, it didn’t seem to matter.
 He had developed an almost reverence for her.

 When he finally gave up, he rode up to the hills for one last look.
 As she stood in front of him, he tipped his hat in a gesture of respect, turned his horse around and rode out of town.